Article Categories

 A variable may take different values at different times during execution.

-A variable name may be chosen by the programmer in a meaningful way, so as to reflect its function (or) nature in the program.
+A variable name may be chosen by the programmer in a meaningful way, so as to reflect its function or nature in the program.

-For example, sum, avg, total etc.
+For example: sum, avg, total, price, count etc.

-Rules for naming variable
+Rules for Naming Variables

 The rules for naming a variable are explained below −

-They must begin with a letter.
+They must begin with a letter (a-z or A-Z) or underscore (_).

 Maximum length of variable is 31 characters in ANSI standard.
 But, first eight characters are significant by many compilers.

 Upper and lowercase characters are different.
-For example: total, TOTAL, Total are 3 different variables.
+For example:

-Variable declaration
+Variable Declaration

 Syntax